dgilbrea92/edify-take-home/README.md

 # Park Finder

 An app to locate national parks by state and save your favorites locally.
+Filter parks by activity and expand the cards to see activities in each park.
+Features local caching to speed up repeated queries.

 ## Getting Started